 This body is in movement, tracked by a physiological exploration: the trombone blows, the timpani pulsates….
 A captivating tension carried through to the end.

 What do you ask of an artist if not to throw himself into the void every time he creates? asks Perez-Ramirez.
-Last night he took that great leap into the absolute
+Last night he took that great leap into the absolute.

 Michèle Fizaine, Midi Libre